-Bike riding is a popular activity in the Phoenix area and across the State of Arizona.
+Bike riding is a popular activity in the Phoenix area and across the State of Arizona, but it can be a dangerous hobby.
 The Arizona Department of Transportation reports that 23 people were killed and 1,604 injured in Arizona bicycle accidents in the year 2011.
-Phoenix bike accident lawyers at Abels & Annes look to represent those bike riders who have been injured in accidents with motor vehicles.
+The Phoenix bike accident lawyers at Abels & Annes look to represent those bike riders who have been injured in accidents with motor vehicles due to negligence by the driver.

-Our Arizona bike accident lawyers find that most bicycle vs. motor vehicle collisions are caused by inattentive drivers.
+Our Arizona bike accident lawyers find that most bicycle versus motor vehicle collisions are caused by inattentive or distracted drivers.
 Often motorists pay attention to other cars and trucks on the roadways, but then fail to keep an adequate lookout for the most vulnerable people on the street, such as bicycle riders and pedestrians.

 Many bicycle accidents occur when motorists make left turns in intersections.
 They wait for oncoming vehicular traffic to clear, and then fail to notice a bicycle rider coming through the intersection with the right-of-way.